-Apart from the difference of volume and timing outlined above, there are several other differences between waterfall and agile methodologies that affect writers.
-As the trend is for more teams to opt for an agile approach, let’s take a look at some its advantages.
+Apart from the difference in volume and timing outlined above, there are several other differences between waterfall and agile methodologies that affect writers.
+As the trend is for more teams to opt for an agile approach, let’s take a look at some of its advantages.

 Focuses on User-Oriented Tasks

 User-friendly and user-centric are adjectives that we would all like to be able to apply to our user assistance content.
 Working from traditional technical specs, this can involve a lot of battering square pegs into round holes, or a series of emails full of searching questions.
 With scrum, the backlog items that form the worklist for a single iteration are often presented as ‘user stories’.
 Immediately, the focus is on what the user needs to accomplish.
 This is a good first step in creating quality task-oriented documentation.